 Boreal caribou are a distinct population of woodland caribou.
-They are the largest subspecies of caribou in the Northwest Territories (NWT).
+They are the largest subspecies of caribou in the NWT in terms of size.

 Males weigh an average of 150 kg and can reach 1.2 m high at the shoulder.
 Their brown summer coat turns greyish in winter.
 In all seasons their neck, mane, underbelly, rump and a patch above each hoof are creamy white.
 Antlers of woodland caribou are thicker and broader compared to those of barren-ground caribou.

 Boreal caribou are similar to northern mountain caribou, the other population of woodland caribou found in the NWT but have different habitat preferences and behaviour.

 Boreal caribou live in the forests east of the Mackenzie Mountains.
 Their range covers more than 44 million hectares in the NWT and part of northeastern Yukon.
 Boreal caribou do not migrate; they tend to live in small groups and prefer to stay within the forest all year.
 Females disperse throughout the forests for calving to reduce the risk of predation.

 Approximately 71 per cent of boreal caribou range in the NWT is considered undisturbed, with most of the habitat disturbance caused by forest fires.

 Boreal caribou populations have declined in most of their range across Canada.
 In the NWT, the population of Boreal caribou is estimated to be between 6,000 and 7,000 animals.

 Population trends vary across the NWT.
 Boreal caribou numbers appear to be stable or increasing in some parts of the territory.
 However, there is evidence of population decline in the southern part of the NWT where the majority of the territory’s Boreal caribou occur.